Silence1995/Data-Mining-and-Machine-Learning/README.md

 #### Task2 - Data alignment

 - We require aligned-time data for future works.
-However, the sensors don¡¦t have a static record time.
+However, the sensors donÂ¡Â¦t have a static record time.
 In order to solve this problem, we can use linear interplolation.
     - Original Data

   | time  | 17:04 | 17:18 | 17:22 | 17:29 | 17:36 |